ONSdigital/ras-secure-message/API.md

   Use specific counts if they suffice.
 * business_id - If set then restrict conversations to those regarding a specific ru
 * cc - If set then restricts the conversations to a specific collection case
-* ce - If set then restricts the conversations to a specific collction exercise
+* ce - If set then restricts the conversations to a specific collection exercise

 ### Example JSON Response